ddspog/inspetor-mups/README.md

 ## Last Version

-The app is ready to download on this [Play Store](https://play.google.com/store/apps/details?id=com.ide5fpb31wteimk11kr7p0) for Android.
+The app is ready to download on [Play Store](https://play.google.com/store/apps/details?id=com.ide5fpb31wteimk11kr7p0) for Android.
 It allows to register records using photos and location info from smartphone.

 ### Installing